-Faculty Editor: Bridget Floyd holds a B.S. in Communication with a concentration in broadcast production and M.A. in English with a concentration in creative writing, both from East Carolina University.
-She has been a faculty member at CFCC for seventeen years and has taught a variety of courses in literature, composition, and creative writing.
+Faculty Editor: Bridget Floyd holds a B.S. in Communication with a concentration in broadcast production and a M.A. in English with a concentration in creative writing, both from East Carolina University.
+She has been a faculty member at CFCC for nineteen years and has taught a variety of courses in literature, composition, and creative writing.
 Bridget is currently working on multiple short fiction and nonfiction pieces, as well as a novel.

 Faculty Editor: Lesley Richardson holds an M.F.A. from the University of North Carolina at Wilmington and a certificate in Multicultural and Transnational Literature from East Carolina University.
 Her M.F.A. thesis was awarded a Pass with Distinction, a first-time award.
 She taught at Coastal Carolina Community College for eight years, and she is in her eleventh year of teaching at Cape Fear Community College.
 Her publications are included in the following literary magazines and journals: Coal City Review, Flint Hills Review, The Asheville Poetry Review, California Quarterly, and Main Street Rag among others.
 She is currently working on a novel and a book of poetry.